Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory, Algorithm, and Performance: Conclusions and Future Outlook

-Even in its current form, the \exxm module can be used for high-throughput applications such as the generation of high quality AIMD data for training, developing, and testing next-generation machine-learning and neural-network based force fields~\cite{han2017deep,zhang2018deepmd,zhang_end--end_2018,ko_isotope_2019}.
-Despite the favorable scalability and computational performance of \exxm, however, we found that this algorithm is not computation-bound for larger systems (such as \ce{(H2O)256)}) with an overall walltime that can roughly be split into three equivalent contributions: computation, communication overhead, and processor idling (due to workload imbalance).
-As such, there still exits significant room for improving the performance of the \exxm module, and we are currently in the process of implementing a comprehensive three-pronged strategy that will attack each of these contributions and reduce the overall walltime cost by an additional order of magnitude.
+In its current form, the \exxm module can also be used for high-throughput applications such as the generation of high quality AIMD data for training, developing, and testing next-generation machine-learning and neural-network based force fields~\cite{han2017deep,zhang2018deepmd,zhang_end--end_2018,ko_isotope_2019}.
+Despite the favorable scalability and computational performance of \exxm, however, we found that this algorithm is not computation-bound for larger systems (such as \ce{(H2O)256)}) with an overall walltime that can be roughly split into three equivalent contributions: computation events, communication overhead, and processor idling (due to workload imbalance).
+As such, there still exits significant room for improving the performance of the \exxm module, and we are currently in the process of implementing a comprehensive three-pronged strategy that will attack each of these contributions and significantly reduce the overall walltime cost.
+Inspired by the work of Gygi and coworkers~\cite{gygi_compact_2009,gygi_efficient_2013,dawson_performance_2015}, we are also implementing an MLWF-specific domain strategy (as outlined in Secs.~\ref{sec:RealSpaceEXX} and \ref{sec:transferability}) that will allow the $\beta$-version of \exxm to perform accurate and efficient hybrid DFT simulations of condensed-phase systems ranging from large-gap homogeneous systems like liquid water (with a narrow distribution of MLWF spreads) to small-gap heterogeneous systems like solvated semiconducting nanoparticles (with a wide distribution of MLWF spreads).